phoebe-alexis/DecodingCancerReview/README.md

 X_train, y_train = data.get_train_set()
 X_test, y_test = data.get_test_set()
 ```

-# 1. Feature Selection Training

-The file `updated_training.py` adapts the model so that it only considers selected features.

 ## Configuration

 The script creates a minimal config file settings_tt.py that defines a single variable: